seanzhangkx8/ConvoKit/docs/source/npr-2p.rst

 Bodhisattwa Prasad Majumder, Shuyang Li, Jianmo Ni, and Julian McAuley.
 2020. `Interview: Large-Scale Modeling of Media Dialog with Discourse Patterns and Knowledge Grounding. <https://www.aclweb.org/anthology/2020.emnlp-main.653>`_ In Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP), 8129–41.

-Please cite this paper when using this corpus in your research.
+Please cite this paper when using NPR-2P corpus in your research.

 Dataset Details
 ---------------